OCA/hr/hr_attendance_autoclose/README.rst

 an employee forgets to check out at the end on the day and the next day the employee does not realize of that, then the error is propagated and all the attendances are wrong.
-With this module only the attendance with the issue is wrong, and the manager know the system closes the attendance, not the employee
+With this module only the attendance with the issue is wrong, and the manager knows the system closes the attendance, not the employee

 **Table of contents**